 The actor hasn’t limited himself to the DC Universe, however.
 Cavill has starred in a handful of blockbuster films since taking on the role of Superman, including 2015’s The Man from U.N.C.L.E. and 2018’s Mission: Impossible: Fallout—clearly, those 007 spy skills were still put to good use.
 As of 2019, Cavill also stars as protagonist Geralt of Rivia in the Netflix adaptation of The Witcher.

-What is Henry Cavill’s The Witcher salary?
+What was Henry Cavill’s The Witcher salary?

 The Witcher, which is based on Andrzej Sapkowski’s Witcher books and video games, was first announced in 2017 by Netflix.
 Cavill was a long-time fan of the Witcher games, so when he first heard Netflix’s announcement, he immediately began pursuing the role of the series’ protagonist: Geralt of Rivia, a mystical monster hunter with silver hair and glowing eyes.